Uber has already made billions from its exits in China, Russia and Southeast Asia

-Uber’s exits from China, Russia and Southeast Asia were billed as failures from the company, but the ride-sharing giant has already made billions on paper from those moves, according to its IPO filing.
+Uber’s exits from China, Russia and Southeast Asia were billed as failures, but the ridesharing giant has already made billions on paper from those moves, according to its IPO filing.

-Uber released its much-anticipated S1 on Thursday U.S. time and reporters and analysts are frantically digging into a treasure trove of previously-unreleased details.
+Uber released its much-anticipated S-1 on Thursday and reporters and analysts are frantically digging into a treasure trove of previously unreleased details.
 A number of sections on Uber’s global divestitures begin to paint a clear picture of the strategy that Uber employed when leaving China, Russia and Southeast Asia in recent years.

 In each case, Uber decided to leave the market but, upon doing so, take a stake in its rival business in exchange for the assets it had remaining.
 That not only keeps them involved, but it removes the often substantial cost of competing with a single-market player and gives Uber options to re-enter the market or profit from its partner’s success there.

 Already that strategy is bearing fruit.
-Today, those holdings are collectively worth a cool $12.5 billion on paper, with a least $3 billion in gains so far.
+Today, those holdings are collectively worth a cool $12.5 billion on paper, with at least $3 billion in gains so far.

 China: $7.95 billion